 “One hundred times the joy of Prajapati is one unit of the joy of Brahma: but no less joy than Brahma has the seer to whom the Self has been revealed, and who is without craving.”

 The way to abundant joy is meditation.
-For the one who meditates attentively: “His mind is dead to the touch of the external: it is alive to the bliss of the Atman.
-Because his heart knows Brahman his happiness is for ever” (Bhagavad Gita 5:21).
+For the one who meditates attentively: “He whose Self is unattached to external contacts, who finds happiness in the Self, whose Self is united to Brahman by yoga, reaches imperishable happiness” (Bhagavad Gita 5:21).

 In Limitless Consciousness is Limitless Joy.